cityofcapetown/docker_wui/Readme.md

 `docker run -d -p <Port to expose Nginx>:80 -e HTPASSWD='user:$1$xxxxxxxx$i7i9OZMOHPzwIC5/ehhFM/' -e CONTENT_URL=<Path> docker_wui:latest -n <container name>`

 #### Backdoor
-THe maintainers of this Docker image have created an `ENV` flag to add a backdoor `foo` user to the http basic_auth.
+The maintainers of this Docker image have created an `ENV` flag to add a backdoor `foo` user to the http basic_auth.
 If you set the environmental variable `BACKDOOR` to `yes` then the backdoor will be enabled.
 The backdoor is disabled by default.

 If you want to fork this repo and remove the backdoor, remove this offending code block from `startup.sh`: